VanDerLars/XojoWE_NativeDatefield/README.md

 (4.)
-Copy this to your App.HTMLHeader property:
+Copy this to your App.HTMLHeader property

+*This script collects the "onblur" event of the date input and triggeres it back to the server with the selected date value.
+It also gets the current date from the object, when you use the getter in the value property.*

 ```JavaScript
 <script>
   // DateControl